 However, even with the impressive light-collecting power of the VLT, 2004 EW95 was still difficult to observe.
-Though the object is 300 kilometres across, it is currently a colossal four billion kilometres from Earth, making gathering data from its dark, carbon-rich surface a demanding scientific challenge.
+Though the object is 300 kilometers across, it is currently a colossal four billion kilometers from Earth, making gathering data from its dark, carbon-rich surface a demanding scientific challenge.

 “It’s like observing a giant mountain of coal against the pitch-black canvas of the night sky,” says co-author Thomas Puzia from the Pontificia Universidad Católica de Chile.

 “Not only is 2004 EW95 moving, it’s also very faint,” adds Seccull.
 “We had to use a pretty advanced data processing technique to get as much out of the data as possible.”